Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Discussion

 \section{Discussion}

-\vlabel{sec:discuss} It should be clearly stated that the scope of the paper is limited in two ways.
+It should be clearly stated that the scope of the paper is limited in two ways.
 Firstly, only the Gaussian model is considered.
 It is natural to ask if the methods used here can be applied for other combinations of base measure and component distributions.
 The author is sceptical in this regard.
 The proofs of the key \cref{prop:MAPconv} and \cref{prop:xmininter} rely strongly on the formula \eqref{eq:posterior}.
 It is difficult to find a computationally feasible choice of the base and component measures so that the resulting formula for the posterior probabilities has similar properties.

 Secondly, the limiting results contained in \cref{sec:convMAP} are proved in the case where the support of the input distribution is bounded.
 In this case the model is clearly misspecified.
 A significant effort was put in order to extend the results from \cref{sec:convMAP} at least to the case where $P$ is Gaussian.
 Unfortunately, there are some technical hurdles which the author was not able to overcome, which we now outline.
 The first result in which the boundedness of the input distribution is used is \cref{lem:approxAn} -- here we use both parts of \cref{cor:max} which, as shown by \cref{thm:nosmallm} and \cref{thm:manyclust}, cannot be easily generalised.
-A natural approach is to fix large $r>0$ and use \cref{cor:min} -- then the product of those factors in \eqref{eq:posterior} that come from the clusters that intersect $B(0,r)$ may be well approximated using \cref{lem:gliwcan} and \cref{cor:EapproxWn}, since by \cref{cor:min} there are finitely many clusters intersecting $B(0,r)$ and the size of all of them is comparable with $n$.
-Unfortunately in this way there is no control over the impact of the clusters outside $B(0,r)$ as there are no lower bounds on their size and upper bounds on their number.
+A natural approach is to fix large $r>0$ and use \cref{cor:min} -- then the product of those factors in \eqref{eq:posterior} which come from the clusters that intersect $B(\bm{0},r)$ may be well approximated using \cref{lem:gliwcan}, since by \cref{cor:min} there are finitely many clusters intersecting $B(\bm{0},r)$ and the number of observations in the cluster is comparable with $n$ for each cluster.
+Unfortunately in this way there is no control over the impact of the clusters outside $B(\bm{0},r)$ as there are no lower bounds on their size and upper bounds on their number.
 However the author believes that these obstacles are possible to overcome and this remains subject for the future work.